Research Faculty #25

 Andrew Barnas (Undergraduate, Work study, 2012): North Dakoda, Ph.D. candidate

 Andrea Zhu (2013), Julie van Baardwijk (2013), Lucy Chen (2013), Kayla Judson (2017)

-3. Undergraduates who seek research projects or want laboratory experience are always welcomed to contact us regarding available opportunities.
+2. Undergraduates who seek research experience are welcomed to contact us regarding available opportunities.

 Kim, J.Y.H., Kwak, H.S., Sung, Y.J., Choi, H.I., Hong, M.E., Lim, H.S., Lee, J.-H., Lee, S.Y., and Sim, S.J.
 (2016) Microfluidic high-throughput selection of microalgal strains with superior photosynthetic productivity using competitive phototaxis.
 Sci.Rep.
 6, 21155.